cockpit-project/cockpit/doc/protocol.md

         ...
     }

-If a command message pertains to a specific channel it has a "channel" field containing the id of the channel.
+If a control message pertains to a specific channel it has a "channel" field containing the id of the channel.
 It is invalid to have a present but empty "channel" field.

-Unknown command messages are ignored, and forwarded as appropriate.
+Unknown control messages are ignored.
+Unlike payload messages, control messages are not forwarded unless explicitly for the specific command below.

 Command: init
 -------------